arshsinghphd/TeamActivities/Module04/README.md

 The above change allows you to call `number_print()` or `number_print(100)`.
 Make that modification, and do that now!
 This gives us more power with a single function without it adding too much complexity to our code.
 Remember to test!

-**NEXT**: Discuss how you can do this with your divisor (was probably 2 when you wanted even numbers).
+*memo* Discussion: how you can do this with your divisor (was probably 2 when you wanted even numbers).
 Why?
 Because a more abstract way to look at the the "print even numbers" is to say "print numbers divisible by 2".
 We can say, well what if that is just a parameter.
 My function can then turn into print numbers divisible by...

 Go ahead and work on that problem now.

-> **Don't Forget**
+> [!TIP]
 > Ease of use matters.
 As such, after we complete the our new number print, we may want to create an evens function.
 However, we don't want to 'rewrite' what we already did!
 Instead, we can use number_print.
 > ```python
 > def evens():